Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/soc-level-1/module-1-blue-team-introduction/junior-security-analyst-intro.md

 ## 🎯 What I Learned

-- What a Junior Security Analyst (SOC Level 1 Analyst) actually does day to day
+- What a Junior Security Analyst (SOC Level 1 Analyst) actually does day to day.
 - The structure of the wider SOC team and each role's purpose
 - Real example scenarios a junior analyst might handle